Advertisement

 (Credit: Photography: Hannah Puechmarin / Styling: Cheryl Carr)

-Located in an alcove near the living room, the wine cellar was designed using Polytec Black Woodmatt for the joinery, paired with woven mesh inserts, and the same brick as the exterior for the backdrop.
+Finally, this wine cellar is located in an alcove near the living room, the wine cellar was designed using Polytec Black Woodmatt for the joinery, paired with woven mesh inserts, and the same brick as the exterior for the backdrop.
 “The cellar is probably a little self-indulgent, but it’s another strong feature in the house,” says home owner, Rob.

 Related stories